 This month Ecosurety is trialling an initiative to improve WEEE collections from both businesses and households as part of Recycle Week.
 Watch this space to find out more!

-As Product Manager, Kester leads the design and delivery of new customer services that help producers navigate the complexities of new legislation through data and insight.
+As Lead product manager, Kester leads the design and delivery of new customer services that help producers navigate the complexities of new legislation through data and insight.